jota-one/drosse/packages/core/README.md

 1. Create a directory anywhere in your project repository (or anywhere else).
 2. Update the `package.json` script you just added in the Installation phase to target your new mocks directory.
 3. In your mocks directory, create a `routes.json` file.
 This file will hold every single mocked route of your server.
 4. In the same directory, you can also create a `.drosserc.js` file.
-This file allows you to configure your mock server.
+This file allows you to configure your mock server ([see below](#drosserc)).
 It's optional but you will very likely need it.

 Yes there are a couple of things to do yourself.
 But you're a developer, right?
 You know how to edit a JSON file or a JS file.
 In the upcoming releases, we will add a CLI and a UI, don't worry!

 Let's focus first on these 2 files.

 ## The routes.json file
-This file is mandatory but you can customize its name in the `.drosserc.js` file (see below).
+This file is mandatory but you can customize its name in the `.drosserc.js` file ([see below](#drosserc)).
 This is where you define all the routes you want to mock.
 Each route is defined as a tree, with _slash_ as separator.

 > :dizzy_face: Woot ?
 Tree ?
 Slash ?
 I just want to mock a couple of routes...